hbc/Intro-to-R-2-day/lessons/06_introR-nested-functions.md

 ```

 ### Nested functions practice #3
-Now, let's say that you are interested in finding out which samples (listed by sample name) in your dataset that have  "Wt" genotype within our `metadata` file.
+Now, let's say that you are interested in finding out which samples (listed by sample name) in your dataset have  "Wt" genotype within our `metadata` file.
 For our small dataset, we can simply do this by eye but for larger datasets it is easier to write code to do so:

 **Step 1:** Obtain the vector of row names from `metadata`: